Creating A Trusted Partner in Bangladesh Healthcare

 What is the social or environmental issue being addressed?

 Bangladesh suffers from a severe lack of quality, reliable health care services and an insufficient supply of healthcare organizations to match growing demand.
-Specifically, there is a major supply gap between the limited free (but variable quality) care available to the poor, and the very expensive (but also of variable quality) health care available to the rich, especially in light of the growing middle class.
+Specifically, there is a major supply gap between the limited free (but variable quality) care available to the poor, and the very expensive (but also of variable quality) health care available to the rich, especially in light of the growing middle class, as stated in Praava Health’s portfolio on the Colombia Business School website.

 Praava Health inaugurated its first Family Health Centre in Banani, Dhaka, in 2017.
 A Microsoft Bangladesh Biz Spark partner, Praava is building a better patient experience enabled by technology.
 It is also reintroducing the concept of family medicine, particularly the family doctor, to Bangladesh.